 Why these settings?

 Spotify lets you download all of your favorite songs for offline listening.
-Personally, I recommend setting the download quality to Extreme, which is the highest possible at 320 kbit/s.
+Personally, I recommend setting the download quality to Very High, which is the highest possible at 320 kbit/s.
 This way, you have the highest quality songs cached on your device before you even leave your Wi-Fi network at home.

 We’ve set the streaming quality to automatic because this lets the app choose the best quality for you depending on your situation.
 If you’re on a cellular network, it’s going to optimize the streaming quality of non-cached songs to reduce data usage and prevent buffering issues.
 Conversely, it should stream on higher quality when you’re on Wi-Fi.
 Ultimately, this is what we want.